Explore Panama City: A complete travel guide

 How to get there?

-From Colombia, you can book flights to Panama City, departing from Medellín.
+From Colombia, you can book a flight to Panama City, departing from Medellín.
 It's also possible to travel to Panama City via the San Blas Islands.
-Several companies offer this unforgettable water journey, taking you past beautiful islands in about five days, depending on the operator, to Panama as your final destination.
+Several companies offer this unforgettable water journey, taking you past beautiful islands in about five days, depending on the operator, to Panama City.

 Where to stay?